philril/Beezwax_text/README.md

-Beezwax text modification code exercise
+Quick coding exercise with text modification algorithm and full front-end.